astrocling/project-workbench/docs/USER_GUIDE.md

 # Project Workbench — User Guide

 This guide explains how to use Project Workbench for project budget and resourcing.
-It reflects **release 1.0.8** as a baseline and newer behavior documented in [CHANGELOG.md](../CHANGELOG.md) (including Slack integrations when your deployment includes them).
+It reflects **release 1.0.8** as a baseline and newer behavior documented in [CHANGELOG.md](../CHANGELOG.md) (including Slack integrations and **Industry groups** taxonomy when your deployment includes them).
 The content is written in standard Markdown so you can copy it into Confluence (paste as Markdown or use Confluence’s Markdown macro).

 ---